form-js/forms.js/docs/v1/form.md

 ### Schema

 Schema defines form fields and structure.
-Each form field must have unique `id` and `type` that defines what field will be generated. other that that there might be more options needed based on specific field.
+Each form field must have unique `id` and `type` that defines what field will be generated.
+Other that that there might be more options needed based on specific field.
 You can find more in each fields documentation.

 Example schema:
 ```js